satoshiiizuka/siggraph2017_inpainting/README.md

 Other options:

+- `--model`: Model to be used.
+Defaults to 'completionnet_places2_freeform.t7'.
 - `--gpu`: Use GPU for the computation. [cunn](https://github.com/torch/cunn) is required to use this option.
 Defaults to false.
 - `--maxdim`: Long edge dimension of the input image.
-Defaults to 500.
+Defaults to 600.
-- `--nopostproc`: Disable the post-processing.
+- `--postproc`: Perform the post-processing.
 Defaults to false.
-If you fail to install the `torch-opencv`, use this option to avoid using the package.
+If you fail to install the `torch-opencv`, do not use this option to avoid using the package.

 For example: